A lot or a little?

 Nook Inc. cordially invites you to leave the doldrums and tensions of your daily life behind to live the island life of ANIMAL CROSSING: NEW HORIZONS for Nintendo Switch.
-Players will enjoy a new, stress-free life on your personal getaway, building a new home away from home for yourself and creating a community filled with fun and friendship in the process.
+You'll enjoy a new, stress-free life on your personal getaway, building a new home away from home for yourself and creating a community filled with fun and friendship.
 You'll shape your island and your life on it however you see fit.
-You'll explore your surroundings and craft tools to discover the hidden treasures your island has to offer, then channel your inner zoologist by catching and cataloguing the island's various wildlife.
-You can also be an archeologist, digging up and piecing together fossils from the past, or maybe you want to unleash your creativity by new styles as a fashion designer or interior decorator.
+You'll explore your surroundings and craft tools to discover the hidden treasures your island has to offer, and then channel your inner zoologist by catching and cataloging the island's various wildlife.
+You can also be an archeologist, digging up and piecing together fossils from the past, or maybe you want to unleash your creativity with new styles as a fashion designer or interior decorator.
 You can also take a tour on Dodo Airlines to visit other islands and discover new flora and fauna native to these new areas.
-Finally, you can invite your friends over check out your little slice of paradise and share your community on a global scale.
+Finally, you can invite your friends over to check out your little slice of paradise and share your community on a global scale.

 Is it any good?

 Animal Crossing: New Horizons brings with it a number of upgrades and additions that fans of the series should appreciate.
 Right off the bat, players have more customization options for their characters, including choosing their characters' skin tone.
 This might seem minor, but it adds a much more personal touch that can make the game more relatable to players.
 It also introduces a robust crafting system to the series.
-By visiting a bench, players can use materials collected from the island to build all kinds of items, from handy tools to festive décor.
+By visiting a bench, players can use materials collected from the island to build all kinds of items, from handy tools to festive decor.
 Being able to craft tools is a welcome change, as players no longer have to hope certain tools are in stock at the shop.
 Another interesting addition are Nook Miles, a new kind of currency that players earn alongside the usual Bells.
-Unlike Bells, which are earned by selling off items, players earn Nook Miles by simply playing the game.
-The Nook Phone app lists off different challenges for players to accomplish, which in turn earns Nook Miles that can be used to pay off home improvements or for other shop exclusives.
+Unlike Bells, which are earned by selling off items, players earn Nook Miles simply by playing the game.
+The Nook Phone app lists different challenges for players to accomplish; accomplishments earn Nook Miles that can be used to pay off home improvements or for other shop exclusives.
 By doing this, the game removes a lot of the "greed" element of previous games, rewarding players for things they'd likely be doing anyway.

 Talk to your kids about ...